Security Experts See Chromebooks as a Closed Ecosystem That Improves Security - Slashdot

 ..on their own..

-Only one particular Linux distro (Score:3, Informative)
+Only one particular Linux distro (Score:5, Informative)

 First let me establish to what extent I am qualified or not to address this question: